ppresto/AKS-Sandbox/mongo-ent/README.md

 cat ~/.docker/config.json | base64
 ```

-### AKS - Create Azure-Standalone-PVC
+### AKS - Create Mongo Standalone-withPVC
-Configure a custom storageclass and create a PVC using it.  then deploy a statefulset leveraging this PVC in Azure.
+Configure a custom storageclass and create a PVC using it.  then deploy a statefulset leveraging this PVC in AKS.

 ```
 kubectl apply -f storageclass.yaml